Everybody Knows poster

 The inciting incident occurs at 15 minutes when During the wedding reception, Laura's teenage daughter Irene disappears from her locked bedroom.
 A ransom note is discovered demanding money for her return..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Laura decides not to involve police and commits to gathering the ransom money herself, relying on Paco and family despite warnings.
+This illustrates the protagonist's commitment to Laura decides not to involve police and commits to gathering the ransom money herself, relying on Paco and family despite warnings.
 She enters a dangerous negotiation with unknown kidnappers., moving from reaction to action.

 The Collapse moment at 98 minutes (74% through) represents the emotional nadir.
 Here, A devastating revelation: Irene is actually Paco's biological daughter, not Alejandro's.
 The deepest secret is exposed.
 Laura's carefully constructed life dies completely.
-Trust is shattered across all relationships., illustrates the protagonist at their lowest point.
+Trust is shattered across all relationships., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 106 minutes initiates the final act resolution at 80% of the runtime.
 New evidence points to the actual kidnapper.
 Laura synthesizes that the crime was motivated by both money and revenge for past wrongs.
 She understands that truth, however painful, is the only path forward., demonstrating the transformation achieved throughout the journey.